adambiggert83/adambiggert83.github.io/software-engineering.md

 This enhancement demonstrates my ability to evaluate an existing solution and improve its quality through professional software development practices.

-## Screenshots

-*Insert screenshots of the file structure, application output, and class organization here.*

 ## Downloads

 * [Original Artifact](Original-CS300-Course-Advising-System.zip)